H.R. 8283: Deterring American AI Model Theft Act of 2026

 U.S. companies that own closed-source AI models

-These groups benefit because the bill explicitly preserves exceptions for humanitarian assistance, including food, medicine, medical devices, and financial transactions related to aid, and for U.S. obligations under the 1947 UN Headquarters Agreement.
+The bill explicitly preserves exceptions for humanitarian assistance — food, medicine, medical devices, and the financial transactions behind aid — and for U.S. obligations under the 1947 UN Headquarters Agreement, so those activities are shielded from the sanctions.

 Who is affected by H.R.
 8283?

-Companies located or headquartered in the People's Republic of China, including Hong Kong and Macau, or in the Russian Federation could face investigation, public naming, Entity List review, and blocked property transactions if they are found to be entities of concern.
+Companies located or headquartered in the People's Republic of China — including Hong Kong and Macau — the Russian Federation, or other designated countries could face investigation, public naming, Entity List review, and blocked U.S. property transactions if found to be entities of concern.

-Foreign entities that knowingly create, maintain, sell, or broker access to accounts that let entities of concern bypass location restrictions in terms of service are specifically targeted as fraudulent account network providers.
-The one clear exception is for entities transmitting location information to enable internet access for freedom of expression.
+Foreign entities that knowingly create, sell, or broker accounts to help entities of concern bypass location restrictions are targeted as fraudulent account network providers.
+The narrow exception covers services transmitting location data purely to enable internet access for free expression.

 Affiliates of accused attackers

-Related companies can be pulled in even if they were not the direct attacker.
-If an affiliate is owned 50 percent or more, directly or indirectly, it can be considered for addition to the Bureau of Industry and Security's Entity List through a majority vote of the End-User Review Committee.
+A related company can be pulled in even if it didn't run the attack itself.
+If it's owned 50 percent or more, directly or indirectly, by an identified attacker, it can be considered for the Entity List through a majority vote of the End-User Review Committee.

 U.S. persons holding property tied to sanctioned entities